KQM-git/TCL/characters/pyro/yanfei.md

 {% endtab %}

 {% tab title="Signed Edict" %}
-Summons flames that deal AoE Pyro DMG.
-Opponents hit by the flames will grant Yanfei the maximum number of Scarlet Seals.
+Summons blistering flames that deal AoE Pyro DMG.\

-* **Signed Edict** shatters frozen targets.
+Opponents hit by the flames will grant Yanfei the maximum number of **Scarlet Seals**.

 | Effect | Skill |
 | :--- | :--- |